Zoom

 Broadcast Voice

-The host can broadcast their voice to all breakout rooms at once.
+The host can broadcast their voice to all breakout rooms at the same time.
 Open the Breakout Rooms window, select Broadcast and then Broadcast Voice.
-Click the Broadcast button:
+Select the Broadcast button:

-Broadcast is running when the lines on the Broadcast button move:
+Broadcast is active when the lines on the Broadcast button begin to move:

 You can also press the B key on your keyboard to open broadcasting to all rooms.
-The Broadcast Voice window opens and the button lines start moving.
-However, please note that the key must remain pressed throughout the entire broadcast.
+The Broadcast Voice window opens and the button lines begin to move.
+Please note that you must continue to press the key for as long as you are broadcasting.
 Pressing the key while typing does not open the broadcast feature.

-You can stop broadcasting by clicking the same button:
+You can stop broadcasting by selecting the same button:

 A notification appears at the top of the users’ windows when the host is broadcasting: